kenesu-h/sys-hidplus-client-rs/README.md

 sys-hidplus is a sysmodule for a Nintendo Switch hacked to run custom firmware.
 This sysmodule allows the Switch to receive controller inputs sent by a computer using a client.
 This in turn enables users to use normally unsupported controllers - such as an Xbox or PS4 controller.
-This can be used alongside a remote game streaming service such as Parsec to allow people play Switch games from practically anywhere.
+This can also be used alongside a remote game streaming service such as Parsec to allow people play Switch games from practically anywhere.

 This premise is what attracted me to help contribute to Pask's work, so I ended up wanting to rewrite and refactor their original input client, written in Python.
+Pask is aware of this client and is fine with its development.

 # Foreword
 While Pask has also rewritten their original client using C# - which features a